 How can I stop my dog from digging under the fence?

-What is the most affordable type of dog fence?
+What is the most affordable dog fence option?